A loan application must be documented on the following forms:

 Note: Any available technology may be used to produce copies of the documents in the mortgage loan file, such as a photocopier, facsimile machine, document scanner, or camera.
 Copies of documents provided by the borrower may be photos or scanned versions of the original documents and can be delivered to the lender in hardcopy or via email or other electronic means.

 The Uniform Underwriting and Transmittal Summary (Form 1008) summarizes key data from the loan application package.
 Lenders use this information in reaching the underwriting decision.
-Form 1008 must be retained in the mortgage file for manually underwritten mortgage loans.
+Form 1008 (or a similar document) must be retained in the mortgage file for manually underwritten mortgage loans.
 Lenders may, but are not required to, retain Form 1008 for loans underwritten with DU.

 For loans underwritten with DU, the final DU Underwriting Analysis Report must be retained in the mortgage file.